 The BMS is fully programmable.
 All tractive system battery and charger specifications are uploaded to the BMS to ensure proper handling of both components.
 If a violation to an operation parameter continues after a specified duration of time that is the responsibility of the motor controller or charger, the BMS disables its discharge enable output and charge enable output.
 This opens the BIRs and shuts down the charging circuit, respectively.
-The BMS does not shut down the snowmobile completely.
-It only shuts down the tractive system when necessary.

 The BMS has a charge and discharge limit enforcement fault mode.
 The limit enforcement faults are caused when charge or discharge current either exceeds the limit set by the BMS or continues after the digital on/off outputs are turned off.
-For example, if the BMS has set a discharge current limit (DCL) of 50 amps and the BMS measures 100 amps for an amount of time exceeding the limit in the profile, it will set the discharge limit enforcement fault, because more current is being drawn than is allowed.
 The same fault will get set if the BMS turns off the discharge enable output and any current is discharged after the set amount of time passes.
 Charge limit enforcement corresponds to charge current; discharge limit enforcement corresponds to discharge current.
 This error can be falsely triggered if the current sensor polarity is backwards.
-When this error is triggered, the BMS is put into a failsafe mode and all charge/discharge/charger enable outputs are turned off.
+When this error is triggered, the BMS is put into a failsafe mode and all charge/discharge enable outputs are turned off.
 The failsafe condition resets when the power is cycled.